-Tim is sought after for his knowledge, and commercial and practical expertise, particularly in investment funds, insurance, investment products, financial services and banking.
-He has a broad range of practical experience, including commercial law, licensing, compliance, mergers and acquisitions, anti-money laundering (AML), overseas investment, restructurings, takeovers and NZX listings.
+Tim is sought after for his commercial and practical expertise, problem solving abilities, and in-depth legal and regulatory knowledge, particularly in the financial services, investment products, insurance, wealth management and banking sectors.
+He has a broad range of experience, including commercial law, licensing, regulatory compliance, mergers and acquisitions, anti-money laundering (AML), overseas investment, restructurings, takeovers and large-scale NZX listings.

-He was instrumental in developing many of the country’s largest KiwiSaver schemes and other investment funds, including cash and term PIE products, which collectively raised over $20b.
-He also advises insurers and brokers on licensing and compliance programmes.
-Tim’s advice covers a range of legislation including the Financial Markets Conduct Act, Financial Services Legislation Amendment Act, AML legislation, Financial Advisers Act, Financial Service Providers legislation, Insurance (Prudential Supervision) Act, trans-Tasman mutual recognition regime, Non-bank Deposit Takers legislation, Companies Act, Takeovers Code and NZX Rules.
+He was instrumental in developing many of the country’s largest KiwiSaver schemes and other investment funds, including cash and term PIE products for the banking market, which collectively raised over $20b.
+As part of his broad-ranging commercial and financial services practice, Tim advises insurers, fund managers, intermediaries, and other financial service providers on responding to law reform, and their licensing and compliance programmes, covering a range of legislation including the Financial Markets Conduct Act, Insurance (Prudential Supervision) Act, AML legislation, Overseas Investment Act, Financial Service Providers legislation, CCCFA, trans-Tasman mutual recognition regime, Non-bank Deposit Takers legislation, Companies Act, Takeovers Code and NZX Rules.

-Tim is recognised as a Band 1 lawyer by Chambers Asia Pacific 2020 and as a leading individual by Legal 500 Asia Pacific 2020.
-He is also listed in EuroMoney Experts Guide to the World’s Leading Banking Finance and Transactional Lawyers as one of the outstanding investment funds practitioners, and in Best Lawyers 2020 as a leading mutual funds lawyer.
+Tim is recognised as a Band 1 financial services lawyer by Chambers Asia Pacific for over two decades and as a Leading Individual by Legal 500 Asia Pacific.
+He is also listed in EuroMoney Experts Guide to the World’s Leading Banking Finance and Transactional Lawyers as one of the Outstanding Investment Funds Practitioners, and in Best Lawyers 2020 as a Leading Mutual Funds Lawyer.

-- Developed investment and fund management schemes including KiwiSaver schemes for ASB, BNZ, Generate and three other providers; cash and term PIE funds for ASB, HSBC, BNZ and various other banks; and established and advised on various investment products for AMP, ANZ, ASB, BNZ, Westpac and various other banks, NZX and financial providers, helping with their outsourcings, restructurings, fund closures, IMAs, custody agreements, registry agreements, distribution arrangements and other similar contractual arrangements.
+- Developed many investment products, including six KiwiSaver schemes for ASB, BNZ, Generate and other fund managers; managed investment schemes for AMP, ANZ, ASB, Betashares, BNZ, NZX/ Smartshares, Westpac/BT and other fund managers; cash and term PIE funds for ASB, BNZ and other banks; and wholesale and retail property investment companies, funds and limited partnerships for property managers; and subsequently assisted with their regulatory advice, outsourcings, restructurings, IMAs, and management, custody, registry, distribution and other arrangements.

-- Advised various organisations on their licensing applications and associated compliance programmes including licences for financial advisers, insurers, fund managers, discretionary investment scheme providers and derivative issuers, prepared risk assessments and compliance plans for AML/CFT financial institutions, and established ACS’s contingent scheme of arrangement, the first Court approved scheme of its type in New Zealand.
+- Advised on regulatory requirements for international and local established businesses and start-ups in the financial services sector, including BNPL scheme Afterpay, on their New Zealand regulatory requirements, licensing applications and compliance programmes, including licences for financial advisers, insurers, fund managers, discretionary investment scheme providers and derivative issuers; including prepared risk assessments and compliance plans for AML/CFT financial institutions, and established ACS’s contingent scheme of arrangement, the first Court approved scheme of its type in New Zealand.

-- Obtained exemptions from the FMCA and AML/CFT legislation, advised on responses to statutory inquiries, made submissions on and influenced proposed legislation, and successfully lobbied for FMCA class exemptions for overseas ESOPS, DRPs and overseas banks (including a class exemption for overseas banks to carry on business in New Zealand).
+- Advised on responses to FMA, Commerce Commission and RBNZ statutory inquiries, made submissions on and influenced proposed legislation, and obtained exemptions from the FMCA and AML/CFT legislation, including successfully lobbied for FMCA class exemptions for overseas ESOPS, DRPs and overseas banks (including a class exemption for overseas banks to carry on business in New Zealand).

-- Advised on listing financial products, including IPOs exceeding $8.6b in value; seven of which were New Zealand's largest IPOs: Telecom (now Spark), SkyCity, AMP, Goodman Properties, Precinct Properties (ANZO), Westpac New Zealand and AMP’s WiNZ fund; on the New Zealand securities law aspects of cross-boarder IPOs; on NZX's largest equity public offer Ameritech’s instalment receipt offering, and on listed company buybacks including by Westpac and CBA.
+- Advised on NZX listings, including IPOs exceeding $8.6b in value; seven of which were New Zealand's largest IPOs: Telecom (now Spark/Chorus), SkyCity, AMP, Goodman Properties, Precinct Properties (ANZO), Westpac New Zealand and AMP’s WiNZ fund.
+Advised on cross-border IPOs; NZX's largest equity public offer Ameritech’s instalment receipt offering, and listed company buybacks, including by Westpac and CBA.